-To learn more about how you can support research for breast and gynecologic cancers, contact Fatima Hassam at 604,877,6226 or fatima.hassam@bccancer.bc.ca n January 2019, 33-year-old Catherine Perka started noticing some alarming lower digestive symptoms.
-She was referred for a test which looks at the large intestine.
+To learn more about how you can support research for breast and gynecologic cancers, contact Fatima Hassam at 604.877.6226 or fatima.hassam@bccancer.bc.ca

 "Our multidisciplinary team is dedicated to reducing death and suffering from gynecologic cancers by 50 per cent.
 To accomplish this, we must rapidly translate our discoveries to make them available for all women across B.C."